shaunfg/im-feeling-ponche.io/README.md

 # 💥💥 I'm Feeling Ponche
 Cuban music Ponches (hit on the 8), displayed on a simple website with YouTube integration.
 Goal of this website is to share and continue the discussion on Cuban Music and Dance

+## 🎯 What is a Ponche?

+A musical hit in Cuban music that happens on the 8, usually dramatically.
+This hit is classified from the minds of [Rueda Con Ritmo](https://www.ruedaconritmo.com/) in San Francisco.

 ## 🌟 Features

 - **🎲 Random Selection** - Click "I'm feeling lucky" for new ponches